alibaba/pipcook/docs/manual/pipcook-tools.md

 [Pipcook Daemon][] is a process executed in the background, which helps users manage local pipelines and plugins.
 What if we manage it through the command line?

-To start or restart daemon:
+To start or restart the daemon:

 ```sh
 $ pipcook daemon start
 $ pipcook daemon restart
 ```

-To stop the current running daemon:
+To stop the currently running daemon:

 ```sh
 $ pipcook daemon stop